storyblok/field-plugin/packages/cli/README.md

---dir <value>         directory to create a repository into (default: `.`) --pluginName <value>  name of plugin (Lowercase alphanumeric and dash) --repoName <value>    name of repository, for monorepo (Lowercase alphanumeric and dash) --template <value>    name of template to use (choices: "vue2", "vue3", "react") --structure <value>   setup structure (choices: "polyrepo", "monorepo") -h, --help            display help for command
+--dir <value>         directory to create a repository into (default: `.`) --pluginName <value>  name of plugin (Lowercase alphanumeric and dash) --repoName <value>    name of repository, for monorepo (Lowercase alphanumeric and dash) --template <value>    name of template to use (choices: "vue2", "vue3", "react", "js") --structure <value>   setup structure (choices: "polyrepo", "monorepo") -h, --help            display help for command
 ```